silversub/terraform/tf-provider.md

    command and dealing with them before running this command again.

    Would you like to upgrade the module in the current directory?
-     Only 'yes' will be accepted to confirm.
+     Only 'yes' is accepted to confirm.

      Enter a value: yes